-Acupuncture: Is one of the Traditional Chinese Medicine modalities that involves gentle insertion of hair thin needles into specific acupuncture points to improve health and well-being.
-This method is used to activate the regulation of qi, blood and fluids in the body.
+Acupuncture: Is one of the Traditional Chinese Medicine modalities that involves the insertion of sterile hair thin acupuncture needles into specific acupuncture points to create a therapeutic effect.
+This procedure is used to stimulate anatomical tissues to effect physiology and the identified pathology.
 There are more then one style of acupuncture, and at Ageless Acupuncture clinic we practice Chinese and Japanese acupuncture.

 Acupuncture Facial Rejuvenation (Cosmetic Acupuncture): Is a combination of multiple modalities that enhance not only physical appearance but also overall health.
-Acupuncture Facial Rejuvenation treatments address the whole body/patients constitution as well as their facial habits, lines and discolorations.
-Fine needles are placed on various points on the face, neck and whole body to address constitution and symptoms.
-By activating the qi (life force) in the body at specific points to stimulate healing, collagen production, muscle tone and improve blood circulation improving facial complexion.
+Acupuncture Facial Rejuvenation treatments address the whole body/patients’ constitution as well as their facial habits, lines and discolorations.
+Fine needles are placed on various points on the face, neck and body to address constitution and the accompanying symptoms.
+This method achieves, collagen production, muscle tone restoration and improved blood circulation and therefore complexion.

 Auricular Acupuncture: Acupuncture on the ear.
 Auricular acupuncture may be used as a primary mode of treatment or in conjunction with other treatments such as whole body acupuncture, bodywork or herbal medicine.
 It has specifically been found to be effective for reducing addictions, curbing cravings and addressing post traumatic stress.